 Caring can be a rewarding and fulfilling.
 It can also be stressful and impact on your health and wellbeing.
 You may be looking for some help to become more confident as a carer, information about your rights as a carer or support to identify goals for your own life.

+The Carers (Scotland) Act 2016 introduced new rights for carers.
 You can request an Adult Carer Support Plan which will set out your personal outcomes and identified needs.
-There is a duty to provide support for carers whose needs meet the local eligibility criteria.
+There is a duty to provide support for carers.

 Across Clackmannanshire, there are many supports and services that can help you in your caring role.
 These services include information and advice, emotional support, carers groups, money advice, training and direct support services for you and for the person you care for.

-You can contact us using the details at the bottom of this page.
+If you have any queries, please contact us using the details at the bottom of this page.

 You can also contact the local Carers Centre for information and advice on 01259 226839.